patrick141/QuickCash/README.md

    * User can log into their account.
    * If user does not have an account, it can sign up for one.
 * Detail/Home Activity
-   * User can see posts of job tasks.
+   * User can see job posts.
-   * User can submit request to complete job task.
+   * User can submit request to complete job.
 * Creation (Fragment)
-   * User can compose job task.
+   * User can compose a job post.
 * Profile (Fragment)
    * User can view public account information.
    * User can view job tasks that they requested and approve users.
-* MyTasks (Fragment)
+* MyJobs (Fragment)
    * User can view job tasks that they want to do and check approval status.
-* Settings (Fragment)
-   * User can view private account information.
-   * User can change account settings.

 ### 3. Navigation (NEED TO UPDATE)